 Making a Difference

 I am so thrilled and excited to share my story and use this platform to make a difference, impact lives and hopefully inspire others to dream their own big dreams.
-I've been involved in several different local fundraisers, charities and events offering private ninja lessons, parties and team building events.
+I've been involved in several different speaking events, local fundraisers, charities and events offering private ninja lessons, parties and team building events.
 To this date I have brought in over $26,000 dollars for some incredible causes right here in Spokane.